Multiscale Modeling for Time-harmonic Maxwell equations with impedance boundary conditions in highly heterogeneous media: Introduction

 Despite substantial mathematical progress in understanding complex electromagnetic phenomena \cite{Monk2003}, the simulation of wave propagation in highly heterogeneous media remains a formidable challenge.
 Traditional numerical schemes for the time-harmonic Maxwell’s equations, such as standard finite element or finite difference methods, often become computationally prohibitive in the presence of microscale heterogeneities.
 Resolving these fine-scale features necessitates extremely refined meshes, leading to excessive computational costs and ill-conditioned algebraic systems \cite{Hiptmair2002}.
 Beyond the multiscale nature of the problem, the high-wavenumber regime remains particularly challenging despite various numerical demonstrations.
 Moreover, the emergence of unconventional coefficients and the non-coercive nature inherent in metamaterial modeling frequently undermine traditional numerical analysis frameworks.
 While classical homogenization theory offers a path toward effective macroscopic models, its applicability is often limited by restrictive structural assumptions \cite{Bensoussan2011}.

 To address these difficulties, multiscale methods have emerged as a powerful paradigm, designed to embed fine-scale information directly into coarse-scale basis functions.
-A diverse array of such techniques has been developed, including multiscale finite element methods (MsFEMs) \cite{HTY1997, YTY2009}, localized orthogonal decomposition (LOD) \cite{AMDP2014}, variational multiscale methods \cite{HFJL1998}, numerical upscaling \cite{PDR2016}, and heterogeneous multiscale methods (HMM) \cite{EW2003, EWBE2003, BEYH2005}.
+A diverse array of such techniques has been developed, including multiscale finite element methods (MsFEMs) \cite{HTY1997, YTY2009}, {general multiscale finite element methods (GMsFEM) \cite{Chung2019}}, localized orthogonal decomposition (LOD) \cite{AMDP2014}, variational multiscale methods \cite{HFJL1998}, numerical upscaling \cite{PDR2016}, heterogeneous multiscale methods (HMM) \cite{EW2003, EWBE2003, BEYH2005}, and {numerical homogenization \cite{Wang2026}}.
 Specifically, in the context of electromagnetic waves, significant advancements have been made through multiscale asymptotic methods and HMMs to construct efficient coarse-scale models~\cite{Cao2010, Ciarlet2017, Henning2016}, with extensions addressing time-domain analysis~\cite{Hochbruck2017}, high-contrast materials~\cite{Verfuerth2019}, and LOD-based computational homogenization~\cite{Henning2020}.
 Despite their success, the performance of these approaches generally hinges on the explicit construction of stable correctors or specific structural properties such as periodicity.
-In the presence of extreme, non-periodic heterogeneities, maintaining stability and accuracy can still necessitate restrictive resolution requirements or large oversampling parameters.
-In contrast, the Constrained Energy Minimization Generalized Multiscale Finite Element Method (CEM-GMsFEM) \cite{chung2018, chung2023multiscale,JinLiuZhongChung2025} provides a robust alternative by constructing multiscale basis functions via energy minimization subject to local constraints on the coarse grid.
+In contrast, the Constrained Energy Minimization Generalized Multiscale Finite Element Method (CEM-GMsFEM) \cite{chung2018, chung2023multiscale,JinLiuZhongChung2025, Zhou2026,Chung2026} provides a robust alternative by constructing multiscale basis functions via energy minimization subject to local constraints on the coarse grid.
 This framework naturally accommodates high-contrast coefficients without the need for specific quasi-interpolation stability, allows for systematic control over the energy-norm error, and offers the flexibility to incorporate local spectral information.
 Consequently, CEM-GMsFEM delivers a highly efficient computational methodology for challenging electromagnetic simulations involving complex geometries and extreme heterogeneities.